|Oracle® Communications Billing and Revenue Management Upgrade Guide

 This temporary stoppage of service is because of the following reasons:

-BRM 7.5 does not support AAA gateway with Radius Manager.
-It requires a migration to Oracle Communications Online Mediation Controller (OCMC).
+BRM 7.5 does not support AAA Gateway Manager.
+It requires a migration to Oracle Communications Service Broker (OCSB) Online Mediation Controller.

 The migration process between the two systems does not permit any actions in the system being upgraded.